tytydraco/yessleep/out/I_worked_on_death_row_and_this_was_the_case_that_ended_my_career.md

 Although the day of, not a single thing went according to plan.

-Usually the officials and those invited, family of the victim and the convicted are brought into the room first.
+Usually the families and guests are brought into the room first.
 Then the officials, the Priest, and the executioner.
-So there's limited face to face between us and the condemned in order to lessen any psychological impacts.
+So there's limited interaction between us and the condemned, in order to lessen any psychological impacts.
 But this wasn't the case.
-Somehow the duties got mixed up and the Priest was running late.
-And I was left in the holding hall with the murderer.
+Somehow the duties got mixed up.
+And the Priest was running late.
+I was left in the holding hall with the murderer.
 Alone.

 "Do you know what my last meal was," he asked.
 "Bread.
 And water."
 He chuckled, "Of course when I drank it, was it still water?"